abinashphuel/SchoolManagementSystem/README.md

 # SchoolManagementSystem
-School Management System that manages the students, class and subjects of the school.
+School Management System manages the students, class and subjects of the school.